 Jeep safari tickets can be booked at either of the entrances.
 Reach at least 1 hour in advance at the ticket counter to secure a seat in the safari.

-You can go for night safari also in the buffer area of the park which is mostly along the road.
-Check with your hotel or resort for arranging night safari.
+You can go for a night safari also in the buffer area of the park which is mostly along the road.
+Check with your hotel or resort for arranging a night safari.

 How To Reach Wayanad Wildlife Sanctuary

 Both Muthanga range and Tholpetty range are accessible by road from the nearby cities such as Mysore (100 km), Kozhikode (112 km) and Bangalore (247).

 The closest railheads are in Mysore and Kozhikode.
 The nearest domestic and international airport is located in Kozhikode.
 Take a taxi from Kozhikode to reach the sanctuary.

 A paradise for wildlife lovers, Kaziranga National Park is famous for its most conspicuous mammal species – one horn rhino.